Rapteon/full-stack-open/part2/phonebook/README.md

-# Exercise 2.16
+# Exercise 2.17

-Refactored code by moving contact modification code to separate module.
+Added delete button beside each contact to allow deletion.